-We host this breakfast event to give you, our government officials, an opportunity to see, firsthand, the broad spectrum of our membership, and to provide the opportunity for you to become familiar with our legislative agenda.
+We host this breakfast event to give you, our government officials, an opportunity to see firsthand the broad spectrum of our membership, and to provide the opportunity for you to become familiar with our legislative agenda.
 The event is held in Albany early in the year’s legislative session to bring together our elected officials and the leadership and key individuals from our public employee member unions and groups.
-This event has always been the highlight ofNYSPEC’s annual events calendar.
+This event has always been the highlight of NYSPEC’s annual events calendar.

-Our Conference was formed in 1977 with just 13 member unions, and because of the tenacious representation of our members we have grown significantly, and can now boast more than 80 member unions and groups representing public employees!
+Our Conference was formed in 1977 with just 13 member unions, and because of the tenacious representation of our members we have grown significantly, and can now boast more than 85 member unions and groups representing public employees!

 We, as an umbrella organization, have been and are fighting the erosion of public employee benefits on many fronts.
 We commit to redoubling our endeavors to ensure that positive legislation beneficial to all public employees is enacted.
 We appeal to our legislators to carefully consider the impact of all legislative proposals on our members, who continue to show their commitment to the people of this state.
 The issues delineated in this booklet were developed and unanimously approved by all the unions and groups comprising our conference.

-Generally speaking, the New York State legislature has been supportive of our legislative agenda, chiefly because it is essentially an agenda of fairness for the people who come to work every day for the improvement of the public good.
+Generally speaking, the New York State legislature has been supportive of our legislative agenda, chiefly because it is essentially an agenda of fairness for the people who come to work every day for the improvement and protection of the public good.
 The New York State Public Employee Conference commits to continue working in harmony with you, our elected officials – yourselves dedicated public employees – to obtain positive results for our membership.

 You are encouraged to visit our website – nyspec.org – to keep updated on NYSPEC’s efforts to protect New York’s public employees!